-My Part I included remarks to the American brewing industry in 1962 by the motivational psychologist Dr. Ernest Dichter (1907-1991).
-They appeared in the New York-based advertising journal, Printers’ Ink.
+My Part I discussed remarks to the American brewing industry in 1962 by motivational psychologist Dr. Ernest Dichter (1907-1991).
+These appeared in the New York-based advertising journal, Printers’ Ink.

-He suggested brewers fund a study to explore reimagining their beer, which he typed as “somewhere in between soft drinks and hard liquor”.
+Dichter suggested that brewers fund a study to explore reimagining their beer, which he typed as “somewhere in between soft drinks and hard liquor”.
 He thought Americans, especially a new generation if given the chance, would welcome a “heavier”, more “European” beer.

 Dichter was an Austrian-born Jewish refugee of Hitlerism who had worked professionally in Vienna in the mid-1930s.
 He advised the dairy industry on milk promotion while still in the country.